 In this review, we’ll show you just that, a way to transform visitors into subscribers by using a great WordPress plugin and lead-generating tool called Opt-In Panda.

 Why are subscribers so important?

-Getting subscribers is just the first step, though, you also need to keep them by making sure you create content and offers that they will click on and enjoy afterwards.
+Getting subscribers is just the first step, though, you also need to keep them by making sure you create content and offers that they will click on and enjoy afterward.

 Opt-In Panda’s Main Tools